There are several forms of nonallergic rhinitis. For allergic rhinitis, see Allergic Rhinitis.

 Vasomotor rhinitis is differentiated from specific viral and bacterial infections of the nose by the lack of purulent exudate and crusting.
 It is differentiated from allergic rhinitis by the absence of an identifiable allergen.

-Viral rhinitis may be treated symptomatically with decongestants (either topical vasoconstriction with a sympathomimetic amine, such as oxymetazoline q 8 to 12 h or phenylephrine 0.25% q 3 to 4 h for not more than 7 days, or systemic sympathomimetic amines, such as pseudoephedrine 30 mg po q 4 to 6 h).
-Antihistamines (see Table: Inhaled Nasal Mast Cell Stabilizers) may be helpful, but those with anticholinergic properties dry mucous membranes and therefore may increase irritation.
+Viral rhinitis may be treated symptomatically with decongestants (either topical vasoconstriction with a sympathomimetic amine, such as oxymetazoline every 8 to 12 hours or phenylephrine 0.25% every 3 to 4 hours for not more than 7 days, or systemic sympathomimetic amines, such as pseudoephedrine 30 mg orally every 4 to 6 hours).
+Antihistamines (see table Inhaled Nasal Mast Cell Stabilizers) may be helpful, but those with anticholinergic properties dry mucous membranes and therefore may increase irritation.
 (See also Common Cold.)
-Decongestants also may relieve symptoms of acute bacterial rhinitis and chronic rhinitis, whereas an underlying bacterial infection requires culture or biopsy, pathogen identification, antibiotic sensitivities, and appropriate antimicrobial treatment.
+Decongestants also may relieve symptoms of acute bacterial rhinitis and chronic rhinitis, whereas an underlying bacterial infection requires culture, pathogen identification, antibiotic sensitivities, and appropriate antimicrobial treatment.
 If symptoms persist, biopsy may be necessary to rule out cancer.

 Treatment of atrophic rhinitis is directed at reducing the crusting and eliminating the odor with nasal irrigation, topical antibiotics (eg, bacitracin, mupirocin), topical or systemic estrogens, and vitamins A and D. Occluding or reducing the patency of the nasal cavities surgically decreases the crusting caused by the drying effect of air flowing over the atrophic mucous membrane.

 Treatment of vasomotor rhinitis is by trial and error and is not always satisfactory.
 Patients benefit from humidified air, which may be provided by a humidified central heating system or a vaporizer in the workroom or bedroom.
-Topical corticosteroids (eg, mometasone 2 sprays bid) and nasal antihistamines can be of some benefit.
-Systemic sympathomimetic amines (eg, for adults, pseudoephedrine 30 mg po q 4 to 6 h prn) relieve symptoms but are not recommended for long-term use because they thicken the mucus and may cause tachycardia and nervousness.
+Topical corticosteroids (eg, mometasone 2 sprays 2 times a day) and nasal antihistamines can be of some benefit.
+Systemic sympathomimetic amines (eg, for adults, pseudoephedrine 30 mg orally every 4 to 6 hours as needed) relieve symptoms but are not recommended for long-term use because they thicken the mucus and may cause tachycardia and nervousness.
 Topical vasoconstrictors are avoided because they cause the vasculature of the nasal mucous membrane to lose its sensitivity to other vasoconstrictive stimuli—eg, the humidity and temperature of inspired air.
 Rebound congestion can result after 3 to 5 days of continuous use; chronic use and dependence is known as rhinitis medicamentosa.